bar8b/UdemyCourseRefresh/notatki/notatki.md

 # 3. Metody

-można nie podawać wartości a jeżeli to boolean.
-Jeżeli wartość a = true to wykona się return z:
+można nie podawać wartości _brudnopis.a.a jeżeli to boolean.
+Jeżeli wartość _brudnopis.a.a = true to wykona się return z:

-public static int calculate(int a, int b){
+public static int calculate(int _brudnopis.a.a, int b){
-    if(a){
+    if(_brudnopis.a.a){
         return z;
     }
     return y;
 }

-jeżeli a == true to metoda zakończy działanie na "return z". jeżlei a == false to wyświetli się "return y"
+jeżeli _brudnopis.a.a == true to metoda zakończy działanie na "return z". jeżlei _brudnopis.a.a == false to wyświetli się "return y"

 # 4. Overloading / Overridding